 - Not checking my mobile first thing in the morning – helps my brain avoid exerting a lot of energy first thing in the morning.
 Instead, I start my day reading a book for around 30 minutes.

-- Waking up early (between 5 and 5.30 AM) when the noise and distraction is at its lowest.
+- Waking up early (between 5 and 5.30 AM) when the noise and distraction are at their lowest.
 Helps in building a greater focus.

 - Meditation – Just the act of sitting and “doing nothing” for 30 minutes every day has helped me tremendously.